chapel-lang/chapel/doc/rst/technotes/gpu.rst

 Chapel is able to generate code that will execute on either NVIDIA or AMD GPUs.
-Chapel’s build system will automatically try and deduce what type of GPU you have and where your installation of relevant runtime (e.g. CUDA or ROCM) are.
+Chapel’s build system will automatically try and deduce what type of GPU you have and where your installation of relevant runtime (e.g. CUDA or ROCm) are.
 If the type of GPU is not detected you may set the ``CHPL_GPU`` environment variable manually to either ``nvidia`` or ``amd``.  ``CHPL_GPU`` may also manually be set to ``cpu`` to use `CPU as Device mode`_.

-Based on the value of 'CHPL_GPU', Chapel's build system will also attempt to automatically detect the path to the relevant runtime.
+Based on the value of ``CHPL_GPU``, Chapel's build system will also attempt to automatically detect the path to the relevant runtime.
 If it is not automatically detected (or you would like to use a different installation) you may set ``CHPL_CUDA_PATH`` and/or ``CHPL_ROCM_PATH`` explicitly.

 The CHPL_GPU_ARCH environment variable can be set to control the desired GPU architecture to compile for.
-The default value is sm_60 for CHPL_GPU_CODEGEN=cuda.
-You may also use the --gpu-arch compiler flag to set GPU architecture.
+The default value is ``sm_60`` for ``CHPL_GPU_CODEGEN=cuda``.
+You may also use the ``--gpu-arch`` compiler flag to set GPU architecture.
 For a list of possible values please refer to "processor" values in `this table in the LLVM documentation
 <https://llvm.org/docs/AMDGPUUsage.html#processors>`_ for AMD or the `CUDA
 Programming Guide
 <https://docs.nvidia.com/cuda/cuda-c-programming-guide/#features-and-technical-specifications>`_